View CDT Notebooks Skip to the content.

 In the Navier Stokes example notebook, sparse velocity data points (blue dots) are used to infer fluid flow patterns in the wake of a cylinder and unknown velocity and pressure fields are predicted using only a discrete set of measurements of a concentration field c(t,x,y).

-These examples are based on work from the following two parers:
+These examples are based on work from the following two papers:

 Gaussian Processes